chongchonghe/ads_search/README.md

 ## Key Features

 - Copy bibtex into clipboard or open the ads entry in browser.
 (Tested on macOS)
+- Possibly the easiest workflow possible: copy a MNRAS/ApJ style reference, e.g. `1955, ApJ, 121, 161`, as the arguments of the `ads` command, and the bibtex entry is copied into your clipboard.

 ## How to Use